robarnoldio/robarnold.me/_widgets/foo.md

 categories: bloom hybrid
 ---
 !["T. curly slim"](/t/IMG_6292.jpeg "Curly Slim")
 This is a curly slim.
-There are many like it but this one is mine.
+There are 360 like it but this one is mine.